ybdarrenwang/DuplicatedPhotoFinder/README.md

 Duplicated Photo Finder
 =======================
-This application is for finding and removing (not yet implemented) duplicated photos.
-Note it is assumed that the file name of the photos follows chronological order, and this application only checks if adjacent photos are duplicates.
+This application is for finding and removing (not yet implemented) similare photos the user has taken consecutively.
+For now it is assumed that the file names of the photos follow chronological order, and this application only checks if adjacent photos are duplicates.

-Right now I only use the average of absolute difference as the similarity measure of two images.
+The user can choose between mean absolute difference (L1) or mean square difference (L2) as the measure of image difference.

 Platforms tested
 ----------------